-Trappist monk, poet, social activist,and student of comparative religion, the late Thomas Merton wrote:
+In terms of contemplative inner exploration, Trappist monk, poet, social activist, and student of comparative religion, the late Thomas Merton wrote:

 “Our greatest journey in life is interior.
 It is a matter of growth, deepening and an ever greater surrender to the creative action of love and grace in our hearts”

 We cannot embark on such an inner journey unprepared, or we may find we become lost in the cave; the cave of the heart.
-We need to engage in contemplative practices which will nurture, sustain, challenge and pave the way for us to continue to engage in the ongoing life adventure of the sacred work of being human.
+We need to engage in contemplative practices which will nurture, sustain, challenge, and pave the way for us to continue to engage in the ongoing life adventure of being and belonging.

 Read more about contemplative practices: